RockefellerArchiveCenter/rockarch.org/collections/information-for-researchers/index.md

 - Departs Grand Central 8:46 a.m.
 Arrives Tarrytown 9:23 a.m.
 - Departs Tarrytown 5:34 p.m.
 (Van leaves RAC at 5:15 p.m.)
 Arrives Grand Central 6:17 p.m

-The train schedule may be subject to change, so be sure to check the [Metro- North web site](http://www.mta.info) to verify departure times.
+The train schedule may be subject to change, so be sure to check the [Metro-North web site](http://www.mta.info) to verify departure times.
 If you come on a different train or miss the RAC shuttle van, there is a taxi stand at the Tarrytown station.

 ## What You Can Expect When You Get Here